 In 2017, over 850,000 Australians headed off overseas every month.
 That’s an astounding number of travellers.
 Even more astounding is that Australians pay a whopping $1 billion in poor exchange rates and foreign currency exchange fees.

-One of the most popular ways that we exchange currency is using prepaid travel money cards.
-These little pieces of plastic have a big appeal.
+A product which travellers occasionally use is a prepaid travel money card.
+At face value, these little pieces of plastic look to have have some appeal.
 Load them up with the currency you need and head off to your dream destination.
 Not so fast.
-You could be paying a lot more for your currency that you realise.
+You will be paying a lot more for your currency that you realise.
 As Choice Magazine states, “travel money cards can be a prime opportunity to blindside you with confusing fees and unfriendly exchange rates”.

 In this article, we unwrap the plastic of travel cards and show you how to save money when you exchange money.
 Find out how you can protect yourself from being stung by the hidden fees of travel money cards.
 Discover why cash is the best option for foreign money exchange.
 With cash, you get the confidence of unbeatable exchange rates, no fees or commission and, unlike travel money cards, no hidden T&Cs!